 As we know, seven is God’s number of completion, but despite the plurality of lamps, it is made of one ‘piece’.
 Seven in one, like a rainbow, or a week.
 We know that it is to represent the presence of God among in the midst of them, and in Revelation we also see the lampstands representing the Spirit’s presence in the churches to whom John writes the messages from Yeshua.
 There are seven churches listed, but one bride of Yeshua.

 The other aspect of the seven branches design is that it resembles a tree.
 In Jewish tradition, the menorah is reminiscent of the Tree of Life from the creation story.
 We can see from the New Testament in the book of Revelation that the tree is equated with eternal life.
 Adam and Eve were banished from it, and Revelation 22 tells us that those with clean robes have the right to eat from it.
 Thus, the menorah speaks of eternal life with God for his bride, made available to us all, only through the blood of the Messiah.
 Yeshua said “I am the true vine, you are the branches” in John 15.
 He is the tree, and only in him can we live spiritually and produce fruit.

 The items in the desert tabernacle spoke of what was to come in the New Covenant – one bride of Messiah: Jew and Gentile called together, brought purified and clean before God to dwell with him.
 What a powerful symbol, and what riches are spoken by the God-designed menorah.
-How wonderful it is to have been brought into the New Covenant, and that we can see the fulfillment in Yeshua!
-Let’s pray for more of our dear Jewish brothers and sisters to come to experience new life in their Messiah – the One to whom their menorah points.
+How wonderful it is to have been brought into the New Covenant, and that we can see the fulfillment in Yeshua, the One to whom the menorah points.